Payroll Giving for Employees

-Payroll Giving (sometimes known as Workplace Giving or Give as You Earn) is a great way of making regular donations to your chosen charity straight from your pay, and the only way that your donation can automatically go up to 45% further.
+Payroll Giving (sometimes known as Workplace Giving or Give as You Earn) is a great way of making regular donations to Together For Animals straight from your pay, and the only way that your donation can automatically go up to 45% further.

 By giving to us regularly from your pay, we automatically receive the tax you would have paid on the donation (your payroll department usually sorts this out for us).